 5.2.6 Summary of semantic associations with flame

 Semantic association has played a key role in the above analysis in determining between metaphoric and non-metaphoric instances.
-It has been noted above that the non-metaphoric instances of flame are surrounded by lexical items (nouns, verbs and adjectives) related to FIRE or FIRE-MAKING devices, or to the HEAT/LIGHT elements of fire.
-Items relating to PERCEPTION such as looked and seemed are also frequently present.
+It has been noted above that the non-metaphoric instances of flame are surrounded by lexical items (nouns, verbs and adjectives) related to fire or fire-making devices, or to the heat/light elements of fire.
+Items relating to perception such as looked and seemed are also frequently present.
 These relate to the properties of the flame (heat and light).
 Some of the collocates such as burst were not exclusive to the non-metaphoric group.
 Others such as kindled are, surprisingly, found only in the metaphoric set.
-Below are two tables (5.24 and 5.25) summarising the semantic associations relating firstly to FIRE, for both the non-metaphoric and metaphoric instances.
+Below are two tables (5.24 and 5.25) summarising the semantic associations relating firstly to fire, for both the non-metaphoric and metaphoric instances.
 All items are included, not only collocates: